Code-Institute-Submissions/darrendc-first-milestone/README.md

 the padding was inherited to my image element and was causing many issues with display.
 I fixed the problem by giving the image a margin of 0 with the media command.

-## Low mobile performan on lighthouse
+## Low mobile performance on lighthouse
 While testing I found out about the lighthouse feature of google dev tools and when i was talking to my mentor he advised using a lower resolution picture for the mobile design version to allow for better performance so I done a bit of research and implemented a media command allowing it to load a lower resolution version of the